FAQ’s for Students

 FAQs for Parents / Family Members / Guardians

 Why wasn't I informed of these charges by the University?

 A student’s involvement in any disciplinary proceedings is protected by the Family Educational Rights and Privacy Act (FERPA) which prevents University personnel from discussing the details of any specific conduct proceeding with anyone except the student – unless the student signs a waiver allowing them to do so.
-The Director of Student Conduct would be happy to discuss the general student conduct process and answer any general questions for you, but is not able to discuss the specific details of your student’s case with you unless he/she signs a FERPA waiver releasing information on that specific incident and returns it to the Director of Student Conduct.
+The Assistant Dean of Community Living would be happy to discuss the general student conduct process and answer any general questions for you, but is not able to discuss the specific details of your student’s case with you unless he/she signs a FERPA waiver releasing information on that specific incident and returns it to the Assistant Dean of Community Living.

 How can I help my student?

 The best thing you can do to help your student is to be supportive while he/she goes through the process, but to also hold your student accountable to both your own expectations and LIFE’s expectations.
 Have an open conversation with him/her in which you set your expectations that they will attend scheduled meetings and respond to communication.
 Spend a few moments reviewing the Honor Code and Standards of Conduct, as well as the information on the Student Conduct website, to familiarize yourself with what your student is going through.
 Lastly, allow your student the independence to make his/her own choices and navigate this process.
 It is designed to be educational in nature and allow the student an opportunity to reflect on choices that have been made, as well as the role that they play in the LIFE community.
 It will not be helpful for your student if you attempt to take over or control the process.

 Can I attend the student conduct meeting and/or hearing with my student?

 The student may have an advisor present, who may be a parent/guardian.
 The role of the advisor os to support and advise the student but not to speak for or represent the student.
 You may communicate with your student in a non-verbal manner (i.e, writing notes).